sluukkonen/possu/README.md

 ### withTransaction

-Execute a function within a transaction.
+Execute a set of queries within a transaction.

 Start a transaction and execute a set of queries within it.
 If the function returns a resolved promise, the transaction is committed.
 Returns the value